-The Oregon Department of Transportation is studying options for improved passenger rail service between Eugene-Springfield and Portland – a 125 mile segment.
+The Oregon Department of Transportation completed its analysis for improved passenger rail service between Eugene-Springfield and Portland – a 125 mile segment.
 This segment is part of the federally designated Pacific Northwest Rail Corridor.

-ODOT and the Federal Railroad Administration are now preparing a Tier 1 Environmental Impact Statement (EIS).
-This environmental review will help ODOT and FRA make important decisions, including selecting the general rail alignment and communities where stations would be located.
+The results of the analysis are documented in a Draft Tier 1 Environmental Impact Statement (EIS) currently under review by the Federal Railroad Administration.
+This environmental review helps ODOT and FRA make important decisions, including selecting the general rail alignment and communities where stations would be located.
 We will also determine several service characteristics, such as the number of daily trips, travel time objectives and the technologies to be used - for example, whether the trains will be powered by electric or diesel‐electric engines.
 The project includes a public involvement strategy to ensure that your voice is heard in the decision‐making process.

 Over the next 25 years, the population of the Willamette Valley is expected to grow by approximately 35 percent, reaching 3.6 million by 2035.
 During the same period, freight volume is expected to grow by 60 percent.
 These increases will result in rail service demand that exceeds Oregon's available freight and passenger rail capacity in the Willamette Valley.

-The EIS will evaluate a range of reasonable alternatives for improving passenger rail service between Eugene and Portland.
-Alternatives under consideration will include taking no action (No Build), as well as multiple build alternatives between Eugene and Portland.
-The study will also evaluate different levels of rail service, including train frequency, trip time and on-time performance.
+The EIS evaluates a range of reasonable alternatives for improving passenger rail service between Eugene and Portland.
+Alternatives under consideration include taking no action (No Build), as well as multiple build alternatives between Eugene and Portland.
+The study also evaluates different levels of rail service, including train frequency, trip time and on-time performance.

 Funding for the Oregon Passenger Rail project comes from a combination of state and federal funds.
 ODOT received $4.2 million in federal grants to continue planning efforts for improved passenger rail service between Eugene and Portland.
 ODOT is adding $5.8 million to the project.
 The Oregon Passenger Rail EIS is required in order for Oregon to compete for future federal and state construction funding for the high-speed rail corridor between Eugene and Portland.